Vaccinium meridionale: Planting and genetics

 It is planted in plots at distances of 3x2 meters, without modifying its habitat since it is a wild species.
 The best propagation is obtained with seedlings with root buds from old lianas.
 As natural habitats disappear, there is a growing trend of cultivating wild vegetal species in seed banks.

 When propagation is done using seeds, the seedlings can be transplanted after a year and a half; when stakes are used, the transplanting can be done at six months by the rooting of branches, or layering.
 The productive life of the plants can extend to up to eight decades, with two fruit harvests per year.

 The successful conservation of the Agraz requires familiarity with its reproductive biology.
 This is a clonal plant that produces genetically identical individuals through vegetative reproduction, whose genetic structure is complex, with a mix of plants that arise from sexual and asexual reproduction; it is therefore advisable, in addition to field collection, to keep the seeds of a few plants, for a greater representation of genetic variability.
+Cytology is 2n = 48.